 Niagara Falls Lights History

-The idea of illuminating the falls at night is an old practise.
-As early as 1860 there have been elaborate programs in place to throw light and colour onto the cascading water – in this early case, it was to welcome the Prince of Wales to Canada, and used two hundred lights placed along the waterfalls’ banks.
+The idea of illuminating the falls at night is an old practice.
+As early as 1860 there have been elaborate programs in place to throw light and colour onto the cascading water – in this early case, it was to welcome the Prince of Wales to Canada and used two hundred lights placed along the waterfalls’ banks.

 Under the care of the Illumination Board, the lights that illuminate the falls at night have kept up to code with modern technology over the decades.
 Currently, the main equipment is twenty-one Xenon lights, acting as coloured lamps and shining on the falls from various vantage points around the waterfalls.
 As an indication of their strength, each Xenon lamp has a brightness factor of 250 000 000 candles.